Donate

 Through CAMFED’s Agriculture Guide program, young women are leading grassroots action in their communities.

+CAMFED Agriculture Guides are young women who have completed school with CAMFED support and who have expertise in sustainable agriculture.
 They draw on the knowledge they gained at secondary school – including the creativity, problem-solving and leadership skills cultivated through CAMFED’s school-based Learner Guide program – and combine it with “green economy” technical expertise.

-Using a cascade model, these young women are reaching thousands of people in rural Africa with techniques, information and affordable technologies for climate-smart agriculture, combining Indigenous methods with innovation.
+Using a cascade model, our young women leaders are reaching thousands of people in rural Africa with techniques, information and affordable technologies for climate-smart agriculture, combining Indigenous methods with innovation.
 They focus on the ‘forgotten farmers’ among them – smallholders without access to adequate knowledge or finance to increase the productivity of their land or look after natural resources.
 These include Parent Support Groups, formed to keep vulnerable children in their communities in school by growing food for school meals, for example.

 Play videoImage